 The B-1 and Visa Waiver for Business categories are appropriate for individuals who wish to come to the United States to engage in temporary commercial, business, or professional activities related to their employment or business abroad, provided that the U.S. activity does not constitute “employment.”

 The TN category was created under the North American Free Trade Agreement (NAFTA) to facilitate Canadian and Mexican citizens to enter the United States to engage in professional business activities on a temporary basis.

-The International Center provides professional support and advising for Illinois Institute of Technology international students, employees, and visitors.
-The International Center advising staff can help with questions related to acquiring and maintaining nonimmigrant visa statuses.
+OGS provides professional support and advising for Illinois Institute of Technology international students, employees, and visitors.
+OGS advising staff can help with questions related to acquiring and maintaining nonimmigrant visa statuses.
 Please use the links below for additional information related to your specific status.